Journalists + media outlets: This page includes background on our work + our team, along with recent articles and press releases.

 Amy holds an MA in Performing Arts Administration (ie. nonprofit management) from NYU and BA in Music & English from UC Berkeley.

-Imani Wilson-Shabazz is currently a graduate student in the UCLA Fielding School of Public Health, earning a MPH in Community Health Sciences with a certificate in Population and Reproductive Health.
-She is a recent graduate of the University of Southern California with a B.A in Cognitive Science and a B.A in Gender Studies.
-Ms. Wilson-Shabazz currently works at Plan C as their Partnership Manager, facilitating community partnerships to increase awareness of abortion pill access around the country.
+Imani Wilson-Shabazz is a recent graduate of the UCLA Fielding School of Public Health, earning an MPH in Community Health Sciences with a certificate in Population and Reproductive Health.
+She is currently a PhD Candidate in Social and Behavioral Sciences at Temple University.
+Her research focuses on transforming family planning systems and institutions to empower queer individuals of color to make informed and affirmed reproductive choices.
+Ms. Wilson-Shabazz currently works at Plan C as their Partnerships and Engagement Manager, facilitating community partnerships to increase awareness of abortion pill access around the country.
 She also provides lectures, webinars, and educational videos on how to advocate for, and promote medication abortion access in diverse communities.

 Headshots available upon request.